prog220/files/README.md

 # files
-This site maked to see all school projects
+This site maked to see all my school projects